 - You will notice the option to backup data.
 You can check this option if you want to create a backup and then tap on Factory Reset.

 Once the phone restarts, check if it works without overheating.
-If the problem is resolved then you can recover the data and begin using your phone as usual.
-However, if the problem persists then you must take the phone to the retail shop or your carrier.
-If your phone is under warranty then you may be able to get it repaired without charges or even get a replacement for it.
+If the problem is resolved, then you can recover the data and begin using your phone as usual.
+However, if the problem persists, you must take the phone to the retail shop or your carrier.
+If your phone is under warranty, you may get it repaired without charges or even get a replacement for it.

 What to do when my phone begins to overheat after water damage?

-If your phone is exposed to moisture or water, there is a possibility that over a period of time, some parts of the phone get damaged resulting in overheating of the phone.
-To avoid this, ensure that you do not use your phone in water prone areas a lot.
+If your phone is exposed to moisture or water, there is a possibility that some parts of the phone get damaged.
+After a while, it can lead to overheating.
+To avoid this, ensure that you do not use your phone in water-prone areas a lot.
 Avoid taking your phone with you when you step into the bathroom for a shower.
-Also, avoid using the phone near a swimming pool regularly where occasional splashes can eventually deteriorate the life of the phone.
-If you end up using the phone extensively in areas that expose your phone to moisture, you may end up reducing the life of your phone and it may cause overheating problems.
+Also, avoid using the phone near a swimming pool regularly where occasional splashes can eventually deteriorate the phone’s life.
+If you end up using the phone extensively in areas that expose your phone to moisture, you may reduce the life of your phone and cause overheating problems.

 See also- waterproof phone

 On the other hand, if your phone was dropped in water and got completely wet, then do not switch it on immediately.
 Pull out the back cover (if it is removable) and remove the battery from the phone.
-Dry the parts thoroughly and then leave the phone in a bag of rice or a bag of silica gel pouches for 24 hours.
-This will help you dry the phone and moisture will be removed from the parts of the phone that got wet.
-Put the parts together and try using the phone now.
-If you begin noticing an overheating problem now, take the phone to a professional who can check if the water has physically damaged any parts of the phone which may need to be fixed to resolve the problem.
+Dry the parts thoroughly, and then leave the phone in a bag of rice or a pack of silica gel pouches for 24 hours.
+It will help you dry the phone, and moisture will be removed from the phone parts that got wet.
+Put the pieces together and try using the phone now.
+If you begin noticing an overheating problem now, take the phone to a professional who can check if the water has physically damaged any phone parts that may need to be fixed to resolve the problem.

 How do I find out if it is the phone or the battery that is overheating?

-It is important to identify the root of the problem so that you can solve it correctly.
+It is crucial to identify the root of the problem so that you can solve it correctly.
 Generally, if the battery is overheating, then the back of your phone will be hot.
-Power off your phone and take out the battery and check if it is the battery that is heated.
+Power off your phone and take out the battery, and check if it is the battery that is heated.
 Touch the phone after taking out the battery to check if the phone is hotter or the battery is.
 You may find your answer here.
-Many Samsung Galaxy S2 users had noticed Samsung Galaxy S2 battery overheating problem, but it is always important to find out where the true problem lies before trying to fix it.
+Many Samsung Galaxy users noticed Samsung’s battery overheating problem, but it is always important to find out where the actual problem lies before fixing it.

-But if you are not able to figure what is right then you can check details of the battery by using a star code.
-To use the star codes, open your phone’s keypad and dial *#*#4636#*#*.
-All phones do not support this option so you may either get no results or you may see a new screen from where you can select Battery Information.
+But if you cannot figure what is right, you can check the details of the battery by using a star code.
+Use the star codes, open your phone’s keypad, and dial *#*#4636#*#*.
+All phones do not support this option, so you may either get no results or see a new screen from where you can select Battery Information.

-If the star code works on your phone then tap on Battery Information and check the details.
-Two things that will help you identify if your battery is to blame is – Battery Health and Battery Temperature.
-If the battery temperature is between 30 to 40 degrees then you can consider it normal depending on your phone usage, but if it is more than that then you know that the battery is the problem.
-At the same time, if your battery health says well then you do not have to worry.
+If the star code works on your phone, then tap on Battery Information and check the details.
+Two things that will help you identify if your battery is to blame are – Battery Health and Battery Temperature.
+If the battery temperature is between 30 to 40 degrees, then you can consider it normal depending on your phone usage, but if it is more than that, then you know that the battery is the problem.
+At the same time, if your battery health says well, you do not have to worry.